-3.03 ACCESSORY INSTALLATION
+3.04 ACCESSORY INSTALLATION

-- A. Hanging Gutters: Join sections with riveted and soldered or lapped and sealed joints (minimum 6" lap at joined sections) with elastomeric sealant.
+- A. Waterproof Underlayment Installation: Apply waterproof underlayment over entire roof surface perpendicular to metal roofing panels and over parapet blocking per manufacturer's written instructions, but with not less than six (6) inch laps at vertical (side) laps and four (4) inch horizontal (top and bottom) laps. - B. Hanging Gutters: Join sections with riveted and soldered or lapped and sealed joints (minimum 6" lap at joined sections) with elastomeric sealant.
 Allow for thermal movement.
 Attach gutters at eave or fascia to firmly anchored gutter brackets spaced not more than 30 inches apart.
-Provide end closures and seal watertight with sealant.
+Provide end closures and seal water-tight with sealant.
 Provide for thermal expansion. - a.
 Fasten gutter straps to front and back of gutter at 30" o.c. spaced alternately with brackets. - b.
-Loosely lock straps to front gutter bead and anchor to roof deck. - c.
+Loosly lock straps to front gutter bead and anchor to roof deck. - c.
 Install gutter with expansion joints at locations not to exceed 50' and at roof expansion joints. - d.
 Provide gutter baffles at valleys.

-3.04 METAL COMPONENT INSTALLATION, GENERAL:
+3.05 METAL ROOFING INSTALLATION, GENERAL:

-- Workmanship shall conform to standards set forth in the architectural sheet metal manual as published by SMACNA. - B. Comply with manufacturer's instructions for assembly, installation, and erection in order to achieve a weather tight installation.
+- A. Workmanship shall conform to standards set forth in the architectural sheet metal manual as published by SMACNA. - B. Comply with manufacturer's instructions for assembly, installation, and erection in order to achieve a weather tight installation.
 Install in accordance with approved shop drawings. - 1.
 Anchor securely in place using clips and fasteners spaced in accordance with manufacturer's recommendations for design wind load criteria. - 2.
 Panels should be installed in such a manner that horizontal lines are true and level and vertical lines are plumb. - 3.
-Field apply sealant to penetrations, transitions, and other locations as necessary for an airtight, water-proof installation. - 4.
+Field apply sealant to penetrations, transitions, and other locations as necessary (not inside the standing seam ribs) for an airtight, waterproof installation. - 4.
 Remove all protective film, if any, before installation of materials. - C. Dissimilar Metals: Do not allow panels or flashings to come into contact with dissimilar metals.

-3.05 CLEAN UP:
+3.06 CLEAN UP: